Microsoft/azure-docs.pt-pt/articles/sql-data-warehouse/sql-data-warehouse-get-started-connect-sqlcmd.md

 ```

 ## <a name="next-steps"></a>Passos Seguintes
-Veja a [documentação do sqlcmd][sqlcmd] para obter mais detalhes sobre as opções disponíveis no sqlcmd.
+Consulte a [documentação do sqlcmd][sqlcmd] para obter mais detalhes sobre as opções disponíveis no sqlcmd.

 <!--Image references-->